united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/provisioning.md

 ![](/images/getstarted/installation/dashboard.png?width=80%)

 The next page will ask you to select a install type.
+After selecting, follow the installation guide.

 ![](/images/features/provisioning/provision.png?width=80%)

 ## What are the limitations?
+- **Install UMH Only** option is suitable for use with RHEL and Flatcar Linux.
+While other Linux OS versions may work, they are not officially supported.
+- You can find system requirements on the Management Console or on the [Installation](/docs/getstarted/installation/) page.

 ## Where to get more information?
 - The [Get Started!](/docs/getstarted) guide helps you for setting up the United Manufacturing Hub.
-- To get an overview of the Data Infrastructure, visit [this page](https://www.umh.app/umh-integrated-platform-data-infrastructure)
+- To get an overview of the Data Infrastructure, visit [this page](https://www.umh.app/umh-integrated-platform-data-infrastructure).
 - [This page](https://www.umh.app/umh-integrated-platform-device-container-infrastructure) provides you an overview of the Device & Container Infrastructure.